-In cases 1 and 3 the UE shall initate a PDU session modification by sending a PDU SESSION MODIFICATION REQUEST message with 5GSM cause #45 "syntactical error in packet filter(s)".
+In cases 1 and 3 the UE shall initiate a PDU session modification by sending a PDU SESSION MODIFICATION REQUEST message with 5GSM cause #45 "syntactical error in packet filter(s)".

+Y) Errors in EPS bearer operations:

+1) When the EPS bearer operation is an operaton other than "Create new EPS bearer", and the request type is "initial request" or "initial emergency request".

+In case 1, the UE shall initiate a PDU session modification procedure to delete the EPS bearer context.

 If the UE requests the PDU session type "IPv4v6" and: